PROGRAM DURATION & FORMAT

 Given as indicative of the program.
 Non-contractual document

 In teams of three, the program participants work on a real-world innovative project.
-Many projects are sponsored by Alumni of the program and they can highlight the current challenges and decisions facing managers and business leaders.
+Many projects are sponsored by Alumni of the program, or real companies operating in the medical device/biotechnology industry, and they can highlight the current challenges and decisions facing managers and business leaders.

 The subject matter of the projects will vary and often the participants will have the opportunity to choose amongst the projects presented.
 Usually the participants will work on a feasibility study and market analysis of a subject matter for a period of several months.
 They develop industry contacts and make full use of professional networking opportunities to learn more about their chosen projects.
 The objective of the simulation is to underscore the relationships among the business functions as well as develop an appreciation of the complexities and challenges of strategic management.